 Even in a good economy, some people are just late paying their bills.
 While it can aggravating for a merchant, being angry with the customer does not help matters.
-In this article you will learn about the ways to help recover payment, as well as ways you merchant account processor can help you get the money you are owed.
+In this article, you will learn about the ways to help recover payment, as well as ways your merchant account processor can help you get the money you are owed.

 If these methods do not work, consult your merchant account provider.
 They are likely to know of a merchant account collection agency in your area, or perhaps they represent one.
 If you are an account holder with eMerchantBroker, you know that they take on the accounts of collection agencies, and they are sure to have a few companies in mind to help you out.
 While seeking out a collection agency that specializes in merchant accounts can seem like a harsh step, remember that it is your hard-earned money at stake.

 It can be annoying when a customer does not pay their bills on time, but with a little patience, it can be handled with ease.
 The most important thing to remember is to stay calm, as having an outburst can get you into legal trouble.
 When your attempts fail, remember to consult your merchant account provider, as they are most likely familiar with merchant account collection agencies.